Abuton/Abuton/README.md

                 :eyes: ML Instructor/ Curriculum Developer @codesquad <br>
                and learning continues...
 Loves Automobile, Farming,

-- 🔭 creating a production ready pipeline for automating data processing and model deployment using apache AIRFLOW & SparkML.
+- 🔭 creating production ready pipeline for automating data processing and model deployment using apache AIRFLOW & SparkML.
 - 🌱 practicing data engineering with GCP
   - and also working on a data model, feature store and hierachichal models to make guided decisions.
 - 👯 I’m looking to collaborate on building solutions that enrich lifes and create better opportunities for people to do more with their time.
 I call it abstract all repetitives tasks and focus on the core aspect